worseTyler/MarkdownBlogs/2004/06/creating-a-toggle-anchor-lock-macro-for-images-in-word/index.md

----
-title: "Creating a Toggle Anchor Lock macro for images in word"
-date: "2004-06-01"
-categories:
-  - "blog"
----

 I recently wanted a button or keystroke that could automatically toggle the Lock Anchor state for shapes in Microsoft Word.
 Unfortunately, there didn't seem to be a built-in Word action for doing this.
 Using a tip from Cindy Meister I created the following macro that does the trick nicely: